-Tumor & mass removal can be very expensive.
+Tumor or mass removal for dogs can be very expensive.
 In fact, for many pet owners, it’s not even possible.
 That’s why we’ve made it our goal to provide tumor removal affordably.

 We’ve helped our clients save hundreds to thousands of dollars on dog tumor and mass removal.